-I spend a lot of my spare time converting analog media to digital.
+I spend a lot of my spare time doing analog to digital Conversions.
 This includes diskettes, vinyl records, and video cassettes, among other things.
 Sitting on a shelf next to my main computer, I have the following devices:

 That thing on the bottom right is a run-of-the-mill dual deck VHS/DVD-R unit.
 Mine’s a Magnavox MWR20V6, which (when I bought it) cost just over a hundred bucks at Walmart.
-The device is very simple to use; simply place a VCR tape in the left hand slot and a blank DVD in the right and the device will make a copy for you.
-Occasionally a tape will be too old to be able to copy; that’s what the device sitting on top of my 1541 is for.
+The device is very simple to use.
+Simply place a VCR tape in the left hand slot and a blank DVD in the right.
+The device will make a copy for you.
+Occasionally a tape will be too old to be able to copy.
+That’s what the device sitting on top of my 1541 is for.
 It’s a video booster/stabilizer.
 With it I can run video out of my VCR, through the booster, and then into my machine’s video capture card.
 I have lots and lots of old video tapes full of old television shows, movies, and music videos that I’ve turned into DVDs.

 I have a few other devices, including a dual-cassette unit for converting cassettes to mp3s, and a couple of scanners for turning books into PDF files.
-My eventual goal is to preserve all the analog media I own before it inevitably rots.
+All things in my life will go through Analog to Digital Conversions.
+With my eventual goal is to preserve all the analog media I own before it inevitably rots.

 This is how I hand my analog to digital conversions.
 How do you do it?

 Latest posts by Rob O'Hara (see all)

 - Single Tandy Floppy Disk was the single serving size of floppy - September 16, 2014

 - Yukon 5 Cinema: Closed - August 25, 2014

 - Dungeons and Dragons Figures - July 10, 2014